apalm/iPlug2/Examples/RM07/NOTES.md

 - white keys, chromatic midi mapping. index is track number. e.g chromatic: [30, 31, 32, ...], white: [30, 32, 34, ...]
 - optional name for patterns? e.g. verse, chorus
 - what about rests in songs?
+- what about inserting patterns in the middle of an existing song? wouldn't want to redo everything. see page 12 of LinnDrum manual for how they handle
+- what about deleting an existing pattern in the middle of an existing song?

 ## Goals